Schedule a Consultation

 • Duty of Impartiality – An executor must not show favoritism to one beneficiary over another.
 The executor’s decisions should not favor one beneficiary to the detriment of others unless the decedent’s will directs a more favorable distribution for specific beneficiaries.

 • Duty of Prudence – An executor must manage an estate prudently, which requires safeguarding and maintaining estate assets to prevent waste, depreciation, or damage.
 The executor must pay all debts and taxes owed by the estate.
-Furthermore, an executor should seek professional legal or financial counsel when necessary to help the executor make prudent decisions.
+Furthermore, an executor should seek professional legal or financial counsel when necessary to help make prudent decisions—primarily since mishandling responsibilities can raise serious concerns, like “Can I sue an executor of an estate?”

 Examples of Breach of Fiduciary Duty by an Executor